syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on formatted value

-By default, the rows can't be autofitted based on the formatted cell value.
+By default, the rows can't be auto fitted based on the formatted cell value.
 However, the autofit calculation can be calculated based on the `ColumnSizer.computeCellHeight` method.
 So, you can override the method and provide your formatted value to the `cellValue` parameter.

 {% tabs %}
 {% highlight dart %}